Doug Odell’s passion for craft beer

 The original brewery was located in a 1915 grain elevator just a few blocks from where the current brewery sits.
 Their first commercial release was Odell’s Golden Ale brewed with all malt and a modest hop build.
 90 Shilling came along soon after, and remains the brewery’s top selling flagship.

 Focusing on a regional slow growth model,

-Odell Brewing is now the 34th largest craft brewery in the country distributing beer to just 11 states and a small amount into the UK.
+Odell Brewing is now the 23rd largest craft brewery in the country distributing beer to just 19 states..
 While the brewery crafts a variety of beers, its roots are built on British styles.
 Innovation and creativity meet balance, consistency and quality in each brew.

 This balance is a not just a philosophy for the beers Odell Brewing crafts, it’s a foundation for the company as a whole.
 The brewery’s managed growth strategy has created and fostered a culture of family and collaboration.
 In 2015, the Odell family founders sold the majority of the company to its co-workers (now co-owners) in a combined management buyout and ESOP.